 This is a no-brainer for any agent!
 The cost is cheap and there is not a better way to make sure that you stay in front of your clients, prospects and sphere.
 The key to succeeding with an email newsletter is consistency.
 Make sure that you are sending it out once a month, once a quarter or weekly.
 If you send one and then fail to send another for a couple of months, your list will forget you and think you are spamming them.

 Email Real Estate Newsletter Tips

-- Use a “real” email program like Constant Contact.
-I KNOW, you like to have your database and email list together, BUT there are numerous reasons it makes sense to have a realtor database like Brokers Helper, My Red Tools or Top Producer AND a email delivery service.
+- Use a “real” email program like MailChimp or Infusionsoft.
+I KNOW, you like to have your database and email list together, BUT there are numerous reasons it makes sense to have an agent database like Wise Agent or Top Producer AND a email delivery service.
 These database services are great for monitoring your listings, buyers and prospects BUT they are not great for sending emails to large lists.
 Many limit the amount you can send per day AND they often are not focused on keeping off of the email blacklists as that is not their core mission.
 Keep your contacts in your database and when you are ready to send your email newsletter, simply export the file to the email provider.

 - Send your email out in the morning on either Tuesday, Wednesday or Thursday.
 This will increase your open rates significantly.

 - Make sure the subject line of your email is interesting!
 News from “agent’s name” over and over again will not make anyone interested in reading.

 - Get a template set up with your branding and stick to it.
 Make the content the star not a new look and feel.